AniBett/Landing-Page-Project/README.md

 # Landing-Page-Project
-Landing page for a modern website
-Project created in order to test css skills, namely flexbox.
+Landing page for a modern website, project created in order to test css skills, namely flexbox.